stanliwise/Text-driven-database-using-PHP-OOP/README.md

     ```

     This means if you refer to your database e.g 'StanDatabase'
-    It means you complete path would be
+    It means your complete path would be

     ```php
         $path_to_database_folder . '/StanDatabase'